run-car-mountain/run-car-mountain.github.io/content/about/index.md

 I am a **Data Engineer** with a research background and work at Encavis AG in Hamburg, Germany.
 Previously I was employed at an InsurTech startup.
 In my **PhD research**, I dealt with topics such as machine learning, natural language processing, deep learning, finance and credit risk.
-Hence, I am interested in a broad range of topics.
-The **Python** language is one  and the associated **data science ecosystem** (pandas, numpy, scikit-learn, matplotlib, statsmodels, ...).
+Therefore, I was a big fan of **Python** and the associated **data science ecosystem** (pandas, numpy, scikit-learn, matplotlib, statsmodels, ...).
-But I am generally interested in how to store, process and analyze data.
+At the moment I focus mostly on developing robust software and I am continously learning how to store, process and analyze data of various kinds.
 I did my Bachelor's and Master's degree in Business Information Systems (Wirtschaftsinformatik) at the University of Göttingen.

+Topics I currently try to learn about: *Rust, monetary policy in the EU and US, keeping up with recent AI research*

 ## Short CV

-{{< image-resize src="images/cv_digital.png" alt="CV digital" width="40%" >}}
+{{< image-resize src="images/cv_digital.png" alt="CV digital" width="26%" >}}

 | Timeframe         | Job                                                          |
 | ----------------- | ------------------------------------------------------------ |